Supervised learning for robust quantum control in composite-pulse systems

-In the \emph{testing stage}, we apply the learned phase parameters $\bm{\theta}$ in the training stage to all systematic errors in the interval $[\epsilon_-,\epsilon_+]$, and then evaluate the robust performance for this composite pulse sequence in terms of the average fidelity.
-If the average fidelity reaches the expected value, we accept this learned phase parameters and terminate the learning procedure.
+In the \emph{testing stage}, we apply the phase parameters learned from the training stage to assess the robust performance for this composite pulse sequence using the average fidelity.
+Specifically, we first calculate the fidelity $F_{\bm{\theta}}(\epsilon)$ for all possible errors rather than resampling them, and then the average fidelity $\bar{F}(\epsilon_-,\epsilon_+)$ in the interval $[\epsilon_-,\epsilon_+]$ according to Eq.~(\ref{f14}).
+When the average fidelity reaches the expected value, we accept the learned phase parameters and terminate the whole learning procedure.
 Otherwise, the learning procedure is a failure and we must retrain the phase parameters to obtain another solution, i.e., returning to the training stage with a new set of samples or initial phase parameters.